rfonod/stabilo/README.md

 <details>
 <summary><b>🚀 Planned Enhancements</b></summary>

-- **Deployment to PyPI**: Publication of the package on PyPI to facilitate installation and distribution.
 - **Unit Tests**: Comprehensive unit test suite to ensure package stability and reliability.
 - **Different Mask Types**: Inclusion of additional mask types (e.g., polygonal, circular) for enhanced precision in stabilization.
 - **GPU Acceleration**: Integration of GPU acceleration to improve processing speed.